Changing your regular doctor

 You are entitled to choose the hospital you will receive medical care from.

-If you need immediate mental health care, contact your local out-of-hours medical centre.
+If you need immediate mental healthcare, contact your local out-of-hours medical service.

-Contact your municipal authority and tell them about your needs.
+Contact your municipal authority and tell them about your need for help.
 The authority will then assess the types of services that are best-suited to meeting your needs.

 Dental treatment for children under 18 is free, while adolescents aged 19-20 are entitled to reimbursement for a proportion of their dental treatment expenses.